sanctuuary/APE_readthedocs/docs/basics/ape-introduction.rst

 .. note::
        Our `use cases <../demo/imagemagick.html>`_ are motivated by practical problems in various domains (e.g. bioinformatics, GIS [3]_).
-       For one of the bioinformatics use cases our intern Karl Allgaeuer developed a prototype of a web-based interface to APE.
+       For one of the bioinformatics use cases, our intern Karl Allgaeuer developed a prototype of a web-based interface to APE.
 It is available at `ape.science.uu.nl <http://ape.science.uu.nl/>`_ (alpha).
        A Docker version of this demonstrator is available at